Library Media Course Descriptions

 LIB 536 Design and Production of Instructional Media (3 credits)

-Study the use of instructional media, K-12.
-Instructional design; criteria for quality print and nonprint media.
-Production of instructional media including slide and tape presentations, video recordings, and advanced techniques for overhead transparencies, graphic techniques, and uses of computers and technology in production.
-Effective use of instructional equipment and technology.
-Research of education technology and communication.
+Study the use of instructional media for K-12 including instructional design and criteria for quality print and non-print media.
+Learn graphic techniques and uses of computers and technology in production of instructional media.
+Research current practices in library and classroom instruction and communication.
 Prerequisite: CI 432 and LIB 428/528

 An analysis of reference services and procedures.
 Study of print, nonprint, and electronic database reference sources to include bibliographic tools, indexes, encyclopedias, ready references, biographic tools, geographical tools, dictionaries, government documents, and specialized materials.
 Research in reference services and technological delivery systems.
 Prerequisite: LIB 428/528

 LIB 542 Collection Development and Evaluation (3 credits)

 Principles and practice of evaluation, selection, and acquisition of all types of materials included in a library media center collection.
 Selection and collection development policies and procedures.
 Study of professional evaluation and selection sources.
 Field activities included.
 Prerequisite: LIB 428/528